-Emmanuel Awosika studies Mass Communication at the University of Lagos, majoring in Public Relations and Advertising.
+Emmanuel Awosika is a student of Mass Communication at the University of Lagos, majoring in Public Relations and Advertising.
 He’s also a freelance writer.

 When he’s not reading a book, or writing an article, you can find him hunting for new music online.
 Read some of his works on Medium.